denzelrenner/LIFE4136-Group1-Rotation2/README.md

 ### Diploid
-Due to the limitations with alphafold's memory we have modelled domains of our g10577 protein and not the whole protein
+Due to the limitations with alphafold's memory we have modelled domains/chunks of our g10577 protein and not the whole protein.

 We will have to load in the reference protein which was retrieved from SWISS-MODEL (uniprot ID Q9LPK1), then we will load in all the different domains of the diploid protein and one-by-one these will be alligned to the reference protein to effectivey stitch together our original protein.